 The Coca-Cola Company… robot manufacturer?
 If that association doesn’t ring a bell, it will soon.
 Go behind the scenes as a team of design and technology experts build a robot to distribute drinks – and surprises – to members of the public.

-In 2014, we partnered with Fellow Robots, a Silicon Valley-based startup, to develop Cobot 1.0, a Coca-Cola robot inspired by the idea of "a Coke finds you, instead of you finding a Coke."
+In 2014, we partnered with Fellow Robots, a Silicon Valley-based startup, to develop Cobot 1.0, a

 Fast-forward to early 2016: Tom North, equipment commercialisation manager, led the development of Cobot 2.0 in conjunction with our External Technology Acquisition (ETA) team.
 North is pictured here explaining Cobot 2.0’s increased product storage capacity.